Moody's (MCO)

 Moody's Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Moody’s annualized revenue growth of 14.5% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
+Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
+Moody’s annualized revenue growth of 14.2% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
 Moody's Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

 6. Pre-Tax Profit Margin